 Whether you’re a long-term investor or a short-term trader, you’ll find the right strategy for you, including how to earn more steady income to spend now, preserve and grow your capital to enjoy later, and whatever investment goals you have.

-Today, you have the opportunity to capture some of the biggest gains the world’s markets have to offer with the unmatched experience from our five investment experts.
+Today, you have the opportunity to capture some of the biggest gains the world’s markets have to offer with the unmatched experience from our six investment experts.
 From monthly investment newsletters to faster-paced weekly trading services, you’ll receive the best financial guidance for your hard-earned money.
-Our 170,000+ subscribers have doubled and even tripled their money following the sound advice from Mark, Jim, Bryan, Bob, and Hilary.
+Our 170,000+ subscribers have doubled and even tripled their money following the sound advice from Mark, Jim, Bryan, Bob, Hilary, and Jon.
 You can start profiting too by following their expert advice.

 Introducing our Investment Experts:

 Mark Skousen, Ph.
 D., is a professional economist, investment expert, university professor, and author of more than 25 books.
 He earned his Ph.
 D. in monetary economics at George Washington University in 1977.
 He currently holds the Benjamin Franklin Chair of Management at Grantham University.
 He has taught economics and finance at Columbia Business School, Columbia University, Barnard College, Mercy College and Rollins College.
 Dr. Skousen has been a consultant to IBM, Hutchinson Technology and other Fortune 500 companies.

 Since 1980, Skousen has been editor-in-chief of Forecasts & Strategies, a popular, award-winning investment newsletter.
 He also is editor of four trading services, TNT Trader; Five Star Trader; High-Income Alert; Fast Money Alert and his free e-letter; Investor Cafe.
 In 1995, he served as editor of the investment series, “Secrets of the Great Investors,” with Louis Rukeyser as narrator.

 He is a former analyst for the Central Intelligence Agency, a columnist to Forbes magazine, and past president of the Foundation for Economic Education (FEE) in New York.
 He has written articles for The Wall Street Journal, Liberty, Reason, Human Events, the Daily Caller, Christian Science Monitor and The Journal of Economic Perspectives.
 He has appeared on ABC News, CNBC Power Lunch, CNN, Fox News and C-SPAN Book TV.
 He has also been a regular contributor to Larry Kudlow & Co. on CNBC.